sequelize/sequelize/README.md

-Contributing to sequelize requires you to have [MySQL](http://www.mysql.com/) up and running in your local environment, the reason for that is that we have test cases that runs against an actual MySQL server and make sure everything is always working.
+Contributing to sequelize requires you to have [MySQL](http://www.mysql.com/) up and running in your local environment.
+The reason for that is that we have test cases that runs against an actual MySQL server and make sure everything is always working.
+Furthermore sequelize supports SQLite.
+So this should be working on your machine as well :)

 That is also one of the reasons your features must come with tests: let's make sure sequelize will stay awesome as more features are added